jagrutipixel/jagrutipixel/README.md

-Welcome to Jagruti's Personal GitHub Repository!:woman_technologist:
+Welcome to Jagruti's Personal GitHub Repository!👩‍💻

-Hey there!
+🙋‍♀️Hey there!
 I'm Jagruti, a tech enthusiast with a keen interest in data engineering, UX/UI design, and occasionally knocking a ping pong ball around or throwing some punches(boxing).
 AI is my jam, and you can catch me swiping right on Samsung – who needs love when you've got a Galaxy in your pocket, right?

 ⚡ Fun fact: I'm a coder with chronic imposter syndrome!